dotnet/docs/docs/fundamentals/networking/http/httpclient-migrate-from-httpwebrequest.md

 :::code source="../snippets/httpclient/Program.TruncatedReadStream.cs" id="TruncatedReadStreamUsage":::

-### Example: Apply CachePolicy Headers
+### Example: Apply CachePolicy headers

 > [!WARNING]
-> HttpClient does not have built-in logic to cache responses.
+> `HttpClient` does not have built-in logic to cache responses.
 There is no workaround other than implementing all the caching yourself.
 Simply setting the headers will not achieve caching.

 When migrating from `HttpWebRequest` to `HttpClient`, it's important to correctly handle cache-related headers such as `pragma` and `cache-control`.
 These headers control how responses are cached and retrieved, ensuring that your application behaves as expected in terms of performance and data freshness.